bmitchinson/v2.mitchinson.dev/source/Video-Tag-Demo/index.md

 ## Fig-20,25,... classes
 Example usage of the fig-20,25... classes for automatic width.
 As noted in the documentation, fig classes automatically override to float left.
-Use custom width if ever needing to adjust alignment in addition to custom size.
+Use custom width if ever needing to adjust the alignment in addition to custom size.

 {-% video nocontrols fig-25 autoplay loop muted https://sample-videos.com/video123/mp4/720/big_buck_bunny_720p_1mb.mp Fig-25 Example %}